denodo-research-labs/superset/DENODO_README.md

 i.e. the "docker" command from both Windows Power Shell and a shell in a WSL2 disitribution (e.g. Ubuntu), though using it from WSL2 is only recommended for _building_ the Superset images, not for running them, as explained below.

+### Line Feeds

+Some files in the Superset code repository (specifically frontend files: `.js`, `.jsx`, `.ts` and `.tsx`) are required by linting steps to use UNIX EOLs, which can cause issues at build time when the repository is cloned from Windows using the auto-crlf function.
+Denodo's version of this repository includes rules in `.gitattributes` that are specifically meant to keep these files with UNIX line endings, but in cases of further trouble, the repository can be cloned from WSL2 into the Windows filesystem space (`/mnt/c/Users/<user>`) so that the auto-crlf function is not applied, and then built from Windows as usual.

+### Building times

+For unclear reasons, it has been experienced that build times can get extremely high due to some kind of network timeout issues during the build of the node-based intermediate image.
+Sometimes this provokes timeouts, and some other times it simply makes build take more than an hour long.

+In such cases, a system reboot is recommended (of the Windows host), and build times should go back to normal.

 ## Building the image